Twelve places to go camping in the Waikato and Central Plateau: location map and tips on what to do nearby

 - Putaruru Blue Springs with its stupendous natural spring water makes for great day trip

 Hamilton City Holiday Park park grounds ensure you do not feel as though you are in a city.
 Mature trees, extensive planting and the proximity of the Waikato River walks leading the Hamilton Gardens create a feeling of seclusion.
-To book click here for details and booking options Hamilton Holiday Park – Hamilton City Holiday Park Accommodation.
+For details and booking options check out Hamilton City Holiday Park Accommodation.

 What to do nearby Hamilton City Holiday Park:

 - Spend time in Waiwhakareke Natural Heritage Park, a whooping 65.5 hectares with a focus on biodiversity

 - Check the local city cafes and city public sculptures dotted around the town

 - ArtsPost Galleries & Shop for some shopping therapy, managed under the banner of the Waikato Museum is a must see destination.
 ArtsPost is a dedicated voice and venue for local artists and supporting arts in the Waikato.